MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/entitynegativekeyword.md

 ---
-title: EntityNegativeKeyword Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: EntityNegativeKeyword Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a set of negative keywords that are only associated with the corresponding entity such as a campaign or ad group.
 ---
-# EntityNegativeKeyword Data Object
+# EntityNegativeKeyword Data Object - Campaign Management
 Defines an object that contains a set of negative keywords that are only associated with the corresponding entity such as a campaign or ad group.

 ## Syntax